nlejeune/TreeTalk/2-high_level_architecture.md

-# High-Level Architecture - TreeChat MVP
+# High-Level Architecture - TreeTalk MVP

 ## Overview

-TreeChat is an innovative genealogical application that enables natural language interaction with family history data.
+TreeTalk is an innovative genealogical application that enables natural language interaction with family history data.
 This MVP architecture follows a simplified three-tier approach focusing on core functionality: GEDCOM import, family tree visualization, and chat-based exploration using OpenRouter API.

 ## Architecture Principles